PWR 2PT: The Rhetoric of Bearing Witness

 Research Proposal

 (900-1200 words; 3-4 pages; 3-4 minute live oral presentation) In this assignment, you will identify a specific issue related to bearing witness that you would like to investigate throughout the quarter.
-You’ll outline a research plan for learning more about this issue and how you will approach it and convince your classmates of the significance of the topic.
+You’ll outline a research plan explaining what scholars have said about the issue and how you will bring new ideas to the topic.
+In an oral presentation, you will explain the significance of your research topic to your classmates.

 Written Research-Based Argument